 Part of Indonesia’s top diving destinations, Komodo diving is done in the Komodo National Park, a UNESCO World Heritage Site that offers some of the most vibrant and diverse marine life on the planet.

 Komodo diving is all about crystal-clear waters, stunning coral reefs, and an abundance of marine species.
-In this comprehensive guide, we will explore everything you need to know about diving in Komodo, from the best dive sites and marine life to essential travel tips.
+In this comprehensive guide, we will explore everything you need to know about scuba diving in Komodo, from the best dive sites and marine life to essential travel tips.

 An Overview of Komodo Diving